 In August 2019 Grant and Helena Atkinson will lead a private group of photographers into South Africa’s Sabi Sand Game Reserve and Botswana’s Tuli Game Reserve.
-This safari and workshop combines some great wildlife areas, with extensive photographic and digital workflow instruction, together with comfortable accommodation.
+This safari and workshop combines some great wildlife areas, with extensive photographic and digital workflow instruction, together with very comfortable and spacious accommodation.
 Predators occur at high densities thoughout the Sabi Sands.
-Malamala, our camp, is perfectly situated within the Sabi Sands reserve with game drive tracks on both sides of the Sand River, which is prime leopard habitat.
+Malamala, our camp, is perfectly situated within the Sabi Sands reserve with a view onto the Sand River, which is prime leopard habitat.
+Lions, elephant, buffalo, and rhino may also be found here.
 For the second part of this safari, we focus on the Tuli Game Reserve, located in the east of Botswana.
 We will base ourselves out of Mashatu Main camp.
 Game viewing around Mashatu is excellent with a high density of elephants being just one of the highlights.
 The terrain, which is a mixture of dry riverbeds, rocky outcrops and plains, provide superb habitat for leopards.
 Other predators present here include lion, cheetah and spotted hyaena.
 Our stay at Mashatu also incorporates time in their ground-level, special photographic hides.
-All photos were taken on recent trips to the area.
+All photos were taken on recent trips to these areas.

 - 6 participants

 - Each participant will have own row in vehicle

 - Ability to drive off-road for better photography